Download the Media Kit here: Falcon Heart Book Review Media Kit

 When we can take green from grass, blue from heaven, and red from blood, we have already an enchanter’s power—upon one plane; and the desire to wield that power in the world external to our minds awakes. … The peculiar quality of the ”joy” in successful Fantasy can thus be explained as a sudden glimpse of the underlying reality or truth.
 It is not only a “consolation” for the sorrow of this world, but a satisfaction, and an answer to that question, ‘Is it true?’.

-Yes, with Lewis and Tolkien I believe mythic fantasy contains truths that point to absolute truth on a spiritual level.
+Yes, with Lewis and Tolkien I believe clean fantasy adventure contains many truths that point to absolute truth on a spiritual level.